The game kicks off at 12 p.m. on ESPN

 Since arriving on the Flats, McCollum has worn a number of hats.
-After coaching the Yellow Jacket defensive line for 2.5 years, the Marietta, Ga., native switched to linebackers midway through the 2012 season.
+After coaching the Yellow Jacket defensive line for two and a half years, the Marietta, Ga., native switched to linebackers midway through the 2012 season.
 He transitioned to coaching Tech’s safeties and nickel backs this past spring.
-In addition, McCollum has served as Tech's recruiting coordinator the last four years.
+In addition, McCollum has served as Tech’s recruiting coordinator the last five years.

 The linebacker trio of Brandon Watts, Quayshawn Nealy and Jabari Hunt-Days combined for 177 tackles, including 14 tackles for loss in 2013.
-McCollum tutored true freshman Paul Davis, who emerged as one of the ACC's top rookie defenders.
+McCollum tutored true freshman Davis, who emerged as one of the ACC’s top rookie defenders.
 Linebackers Jeremiah Attaochu (second round, 50th overall) and Watts (seventh round, 223rd overall) were selected in the 2014 NFL Draft.

-While coaching the defensive line, McCollum helped develop Jeremiah Attaochu, who last season broke Georgia Tech's all-time career sacks record.
+While coaching the defensive line, McCollum helped develop Jeremiah Attaochu, who broke Georgia Tech’s all-time career sacks record.

-In 2012, McCollum's defensive line helped the Yellow Jackets improve statistically in rushing defense, scoring defense and sacks.
-Under McCollum's guidance, starters Izaan Cross and T.J.
+In 2012, McCollum’s defensive line helped the Yellow Jackets improve statistically in rushing defense, scoring defense and sacks.
+Under McCollum’s guidance, starters Izaan Cross and T.J.
 Barnes enjoyed outstanding senior seasons.
-Cross was invited to play in the East-West Shrine Game and Barnes was selected to participate in the NFL Combine.
+Cross spent time on the Buffalo Bills roster, while Barnes is still active in the NFL (Jets, Bills).

-After Game 6, McCollum moved to coaching inside linebackers, where he saw Jabari Hunt-Days earn first team Freshman All-American honors and Nealy earn ACCa?^Linebacker of the Week honors.
+After the sixth game of 2012, McCollum moved to coaching inside linebackers, where he saw Jabari Hunt-Days earn first-team Freshman All-America honors and Nealy earn ACC’s Linebacker of the Week honors.

 In his first season at Georgia Tech, McCollum helped install the 3-4 defense.
 Faced with the task of players learning a completely new system, McCollum helped mold the defensive line into a solid front.

-McCollum came to the Flats after serving three seasons (2007-09) as linebackers coach at NC State, where he was a part of Wolfpack head coach Tom O'Brien's initial coaching staff.
-NC State participated in the 2008 PapaJohns.com Bowl.
-McCollum coached three Wolfpack linebackers who were drafted and went on to play in the NFL -- Nate Irving, Terrell Manning and Audie Cole.
+McCollum came to the Flats after serving three seasons (2007-09) as linebackers coach at NC State, where he was a part of Wolfpack head coach Tom O’Brien’s initial coaching staff that guided the Wolfpack to the 2008 PapaJohns.com Bowl.
+McCollum coached three NC State linebackers who were drafted and went on to play in the NFL -- Nate Irving, Terrell Manning and Audie Cole.